A Beautiful Campus Location

 A Welcome When You Arrive

 International students arriving at Alexandria International Airport will receive free transportation from the airport to the college.
-Students must contact the International Student Advisor in advance to schedule a driver.
+Students must contact the Director of International Student Affairs in advance to schedule a driver.
+Transportation is also provided at designated times to and from grocery stores.
+Academic and cultural assistance and specific international student events will also be provided through the International Student Affairs office.

-On campus housing will be arranged.
+On-campus housing will be arranged.
 Most students live in dormitories and share rooms with an American student.
 Holiday housing will be available when dorms close for Christmas and other vacations.
-In order to secure on campus housing a Housing Request Form must be completed.
-You can find the Housing Request Form on the Residence Life page of the Louisiana College web site.
+In order to secure on-campus housing, a Housing Request Form must be completed.
+You can find the Housing Request Form on the Residence Life page.

 All international students will participate in orientation sessions before classes begin and occasionally throughout the semester.
 These orientation sessions will help students become familiar with Pineville/Alexandria, the LC campus, student life, academic requirements, and other relevant issues like health, banking, transportation, culture shock, and maintaining F-1 visa status.